Tek Bahadur Gurung

-Tek Bahadur Gurung (टेकबहादुर गुरुङ) is a member of Nepali Congress, assumed the post of the Minister for Labour and Employment of Nepal on 25 February 2014 under Sushil Koirala-led government.
+Tek Bahadur Gurung (टेकबहादुर गुरुङ) is a member of the Nepali Congress party who assumed the post of the Minister for Labour and Employment of Nepal on 25 February 2014 under Sushil Koirala-led government.

 He is a member of the 2nd Nepalese Constituent Assembly.
 He won the Manang–1 seat in 2013 Nepalese Constituent Assembly election from the Nepali Congress.

 Personal life

 Tek Bahadur Gurung was born on 26 November 1954 in Tanki-3, Manang, Nepal to Kazi Gurung and Pulama Gurung.
 He has acquired school education up to Grade 10.

 He is the founder chairperson of Manang Marsyandi Club and also a producer of a celluloid film – Jhhuma.
 He has two sons and two daughters.